Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 w = c(0.3, 0.5, 0.2)
 ```

-Finally, compute the log returns for each stocks, remove the first
+Finally, compute the log returns for each stock, remove the first
 observation (that is a NA), add them all in the same data frame and
-display summary statistics for each one.
+display summary statistics.

 ``` r
 #compute daily returns